Structure of 2D Topological Stabilizer Codes: Structure

 \end{enumerate} \end{thm}

-\begin{proof} We proceed in several steps, not following the order of the statements in the proposition.

-{\bf 0)} We assume that $\gauge=\sget{\gauge_g'}$ and $\stab=\sget{\stab_g'}$, with $\gauge_g'$ and $\stab_g'$ LTI set of independent generators, have been coarse grained and chosen according to \propref{charge_basis_site_TSSG}.
+\begin{proof} We proceed in three steps. {\bf 0)} We assume that $\gauge=\sget{\gauge_g'}$ and $\stab=\sget{\stab_g'}$, with $\gauge_g'$ and $\stab_g'$ LTI sets of independent generators that have been coarse grained and chosen according to \propref{charge_basis_site_TSSG}.
 We can assume such a coarse graining w.l.o.g because it can be absorbed in the value of $L$.